Coffee Shop in Abkhazia, region of Georgia (c) Jonk 2020 Earth Photo winner.

-Developed in partnership with the Forestry Commission, Earth Photo aims to enable a better understanding of the world around us.
-Photographers of all ages, both amateur and professional, are invited to submit up to 10 photographs or films that focus on the key themes of people, place, nature and changing forests.
+Developed in partnership with Forestry England, Earth Photo aims to enable a better understanding of the world around us through the complementary disciplines of the environment and geography.
+Amateur and professional photographers of all ages are invited to submit up to 10 photographs or films that focus on the key themes of People, Place, Nature, Changing Forests and A Climate of Change.

-The competition is open to national and international photographers of all ages, and shortlisted works will be displayed in our Pavilion from 6 July to 22 August.
-Three further exhibitions will take place at Forestry Commission venues later in the year.
+The competition is open to national and international photographers, and shortlisted works will be displayed in our Pavilion from 28 June to 30 August.
+Three further exhibitions will take place at Forestry England venues later in the year.

 Submitted photographs and films will be judged by a panel of experts chaired by award-winning photographer Marissa Roth.
 The panel will select an overall winner as well as a winner within each category.